NolanKnievel/Nextflix/user_stories.md

 As a screenwriter, I want to see what the top rated movies are, so I can have better inspiration for my projects.

+As a movie enthusiast, I want to watch new movies that are similar to other ones I have watched previously.

+As a teacher, I want to find a film that is educational and entertaining to show my students.

+As a teenager, I care about what others think about a movie before I decide if I want to watch it or not.

 ---

 **EXCEPTIONS**